almostserena/workshopology-website-generator/howto.md

 ## How to answer to this questions in a Workshopology event:

-## 1. Choose a nice ice-breaking for get people
+## 1. Choose a nice ice-breaking for get people to know each other

 ## 2. Ask participants to propose topics and select the ones they consider more interesting to them.
 Every topics can entail a different set of problems to solve (i.e. teaching biology, cultural differences, communication, family, etc.)

 ## 3. Create groups by balancing competences and interests.
-Mix academics and makers, involve people with different point of view, but at least with a bit of experience and hands-on teaching and learning activities
+Mix academics and makers, involve people with different points of view and background, but at least with a bit of experience on hands-on teaching and learning activities

-## 4. Ask the groups’ members to share their knowledge or experiences in relation to the selected topics: state of the Art, relevant people, best practices, libraries and resources
+## 4. Ask the groups’ members to share their knowledge or experiences in relation to the selected topics: state of the art, relevant people, best practices, libraries and resources

-## 5. Ideate and sketch workshops’ formats that are instructables of potential hands-on workshops that address a specific topic.
+## 5. Ideate and sketch workshops’ formats that are instructables of potential hands-on workshops that address the selected topic.

 ## 6. Describe the workshop format.
 Ask people to provide as many details as possible (i.e. the interior design of the learning space)